Theory of Exciton-Phonon Coupling: Electron-hole and electron-phonon interactions

 \subsection{Electron-hole interaction}

-The neutral excitations of the system are composed of an electron being promoted into the conduction bands and leaving a hole in the valence bands.
-If the Coulomb attraction between the electron and the hole is sufficiently strong, they may form a bound exciton, that is, a bound state whose energy is smaller than the fundamental band gap.
-The procedure to compute the exciton spectrum from the Bethe-Salpeter equation (BSE) is described, e.g. by Rohlfing and Louie \cite{Rohlfing2000}.
+A class of neutral excitations of an insulating system is composed of an electron being promoted into the conduction bands and leaving a hole in the valence bands.
+If the Coulomb attraction between the electron and the hole is sufficiently strong, they may form a bound exciton, that is, a bound state whose excitation energy is smaller than the fundamental band gap.
+The procedure to compute the exciton spectrum from the BSE is described in Ref.~\onlinecite{Rohlfing2000}.

-The starting point to describe excitons is the set of independent (or non-interacting) electron-hole pairs.
-The corresponding two-particle propagator for these fictitious excitations is
+The starting point to describe excitons is the set of independent (or non-interacting) electron-hole pairs, typically with quasiparticle energies from a $GW$ calculation in the \textit{ab initio} $GW$-BSE approach.
+The corresponding propagator for these fictitious excitations is

-where $v$ and $c$ refer to occupied (valence band) and unoccupied (conduction band) states.
-Again, this two-particle propagator is computed with the fixed-ions hamiltonian, but the superscript "$0$" in $L^0$ refers to the fact that the electron and hole propagate freely without interacting with one another.
+where $v$ and $c$ refer to the labeling of occupied (valence band) and unoccupied (conduction band) states which involve both band and $\vk$-point indices.
+We call $L^0$ the bare electron-hole propagator.
+It is computed with the fixed-ions Hamiltonian, but the superscript "$0$" refers to the fact that the electron and hole propagate freely without interacting with one another.

-The BSE relates the interacting two-particle propagator, $L$, to the non-interacting one through the kernel $K$, as depicted in Fig.~\ref{fig:BSE}.
-The BSE kernel $K$ is composed of an attractive screened Coulomb interaction between the electron and the hole, and a repulsive Coulomb exchange term, as depicted in Fig.~\ref{fig:K_BSE}.
-In practice, the BSE is solved by diagonalizing the two-particle Hamiltonian,
+The BSE relates the bare exciton propagator $L$ to the bare electron-hole propagator $L^0$ through the kernel $K$, as depicted in Fig.~\ref{fig:BSE}.
+The BSE kernel $K$ is composed of an attractive screened Coulomb interaction between the electron and the hole, and a repulsive Coulomb exchange term.
+In practice, the BSE is solved by diagonalizing an effective two-particle Hamiltonian,

-where $K_{vc,v'c'}$ is a static version of the BSE kernel, as explained in Ref.~\cite{Rohlfing2000}.
+where $K_{vc,v'c'}$ is the static version of the BSE kernel, and the first term is the sum of the quasiparticle energies of the electron and hole.
 This Hamiltonian yields the exciton energies $\Omega_S$ and electron-hole coefficients $A_{vc}^S$ for each exciton $S$.
-The resonnant part of the exciton propagator can thus be written as
+The resonant part of the bare exciton propagator in the quasiparticle basis can thus be written as